james4k/grout/README.md

 # Grout

-_Under development; is technically usable, but nothing at all is set in stone or considered complete._
+_Under development; is technically usable, but nothing at all is set in stone or considered complete.
+Basically, this was first built for my own uses and is still ongoing._

 Grout is a static site generator written in Go, and yes, inspired by Jekyll.
 Frankly, this came about because of my lack of Ruby knowledge, and my desire to extend Jekyll.